Blueberry French Toast Casserole

 Assemble then refrigerate the dish:

-• Pour the egg batter slowly over the bread pieces in the pan - slowly so that you can get every piece of bread throughout the dish soaked with the batter.
+Pour the egg batter slowly over the bread pieces in the pan—slowly, so that you can get every piece of bread throughout the dish soaked with the batter.
 If any pieces get missed use a spoon to push them down into the liquid.
+When all of the batter is added, cover the dish tightly with plastic wrap and refrigerate it overnight.
+(Or for at least 8 hours.)

 Bake the dish:

-• Preheat the oven to 325° F.
+Preheat the oven to 325° F. Remove the plastic wrap.

-• Remove the plastic wrap.
 NOTE: if you're using frozen blueberries, sprinkle them evenly over the bread pieces now.
-Then cover the pan with foil.

-• Bake the dish for 40 minutes.
+Cover the pan with foil.
+Bake the dish for 40 minutes.
 Then, remove the foil and return the pan to the oven.
-Bake it for 15-20 minutes longer until a knife inserted in the center comes out clean.
+Bake it for 15 to 20 minutes longer until a knife inserted in the center comes out clean.
 Remove the pan to a cooling rack.

-• Get the orange you saved and squeeze 2 tablespoons of the juice into a small dish.
-Add the 1 remaining tablespoon of maple syrup into this juice.
-Drizzle the mixture evenly over the hot French toast bake.
+Get the orange you saved and squeeze the juice into a small dish.
+Measure out 2 tablespoons of this juice.
+(Discard or drink any leftover juice!)
+Stir the remaining 1 tablespoon of maple syrup into this juice.

-• If you're using fresh blueberries you can add them before the dish gets refrigerated.
-However, frozen blueberries should be added right before baking - otherwise they'll thaw and release juice into the dish turning everything purple!
+- If you're using fresh blueberries you can add them before the dish gets refrigerated.
+However, frozen blueberries should be added right before baking—otherwise they'll thaw and release juice into the dish turning everything purple!

 Serving: 1portion | Calories: 443kcal | Carbohydrates: 64g | Protein: 14g | Fat: 14g | Saturated Fat: 6g | Cholesterol: 256mg | Sodium: 478mg | Potassium: 338mg | Fiber: 2g | Sugar: 32g | Vitamin A: 639IU | Vitamin C: 11mg | Calcium: 187mg | Iron: 3mg